Charming Things to Do in Verona in 2 Days

 Evening: Go See an Opera

 If you enjoy opera, don’t miss seeing a performance in the arena!
+It kind of reminds of the Colosseum in Rome.
 You can check the schedule here for more details and booking info.
 That ticket also involves a walking tour at 6 pm if you want to eat earlier.
 Otherwise, the opera itself starts at 8:45 pm!
 We didn’t have this choice as the Arena was hosting a huge music festival while we visited.

 Breakfast at Caffe Borsari